While days and years are (fairly) neat astronomical events, what explains months, weeks, hours and minutes?

 Why seven days in a week?

-Who divided the day into 24 hours?
+Why is the day divided into 24 hours?

 The Ancient Egyptians were the first to use 24 hours to divide the day.
 They divided the day into 12 hours from sunrise to sunset, and the night into a further 12 hours from sunset to sunrise.

 Why are minutes and hours divided into 60?

 When the hour was divided into 60 minutes, consisting of 60 seconds, the number 60 may have been chosen for its mathematical convenience.
 It is divisible by a large number of smaller numbers without a remainder: 2, 3, 4, 5, 6, 10, 12, 15, 20 and 30.